rozek/hyperscript-notes/README.md

 This repository is a ~~(growing)~~ collection of notes on \_hyperscript with code examples that go beyond of what a "normal" programmer would probably need.

-> to be honest: because of the design flaws described below, the author has given up working with _hyperscript - for that reason, this list of notes will not be continued
+> to be honest: because of the design flaws described below, I have given up working with _hyperscript - for that reason, this list of notes will not be continued

 > Just a small note: if you like this repository and seem to benefit from its contents, consider "starring" it (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.